GyroSuperintelligence/CGM/Docs/Foundations/CGM_Timelesness.md

     - That spacetime is **a static manifold**,
     - That **redshift is a Doppler effect** and not a **chiral phase gradient**.

-    In CGM-RGF, redshift may instead encode:
+    In CGM, redshift may instead encode:

     z∼∇arg⁡(ψBU)z \sim \nabla \arg(\psi_{\text{BU}})